erri120/Playnite.Extensions/README.md

 This only works for games with a valid _Installation Directory_.
 Playnite already has an uninstallation feature but this only works with games that provide their own uninstaller (like when installed from a CD).
 The games I manage with Playnite don't have an uninstaller, they don't even have an installer, and can simply be uninstalled by deleting the folder which is what this feature does.

 Simply right-click any game in Playnite and click _Uninstall_.
-This will delete the entire _Installation Directory_ and remove the game from Playnite. **The files will be deleted completely.
+This will delete the entire _Installation Directory_. **The files will be deleted completely.
 They do not go into the Recycle Bin**.

+I've also added a new "Uninstall and Remove" action in 2.5.0 which will uninstall the game completely and remove it from Playnite.

 ## Troubleshooting